-A low-power GaAlAs laser diode (Hitachi HL7851G) was used for the self-mixing interferometer experiments, based on a multi-quantum well structure and a with built-in monitor photodiode.
-The SMI laser output was \SI{15}{\milli\watt} at $\lambda_0=\SI{785}{\nano\metre}$, and it was collimated with a \SI{10}{mm} lens.
-The probe laser path was aligned coaxially with the optical axis of the process beam, and it was focalized by the same achromatic lens.
+A low-power GaAlAs laser diode (Hitachi HL7851G) was used for the self-mixing interferometer experiments, based on a multi-quantum well structure and with a built-in monitor photodiode.
+The SMI laser output was \SI{15}{\milli\watt} at $\lambda_0=\SI{785}{\nano\metre}$, and it was collimated using a \SI{10}{mm} focal length lens.
+The probe laser path was aligned coaxially with the optical axis of the process beam, and it was focused by the same achromatic lens.
 The SMI characteristics are reported in table \ref{tab:smi-pars}.
 The laser diode was placed at a reference distance $L_0$ from the target equal to about \SI{410}{\milli\metre} from the surface.
 A \SI{780}{nm} bandpass spectral filter (Thorlabs FBH780-10) was used to prevent spurious radiation to reach the laser diode.

 When a train of high-power laser pulses hits the target, a plume is generated as a consequence of the ablation process and starts to propagate.
 The coaxial SMI probe beam interacts with such expanding ablation plume before reaching the target surface.
 Then, the portion of radiation scattered or reflected by the surface travels back through the same optical path and enters in the laser diode, where self-mixing interference takes place \cite{giuliani_laser_2002,donati_developing_2012,taimre_laser_2015}.
 An iris was used in the experiments to limit the optical feedback and operate the self-mixing interferometer in the moderate regime.
 In such condition the sawtooth-like signal modulation allows to distinguish the sign of the corresponding optical path difference from the slope of the voltage jump associated to each interference fringe.